DrDataYE/DrCrypt/docs/source/usage/Random.rst

 1. **Importing the Random Class:**

-   Our journey begins with the import of the `Random` class from the `drcrypt.random` module.
+   Our journey begins with the import of the `Random` class from the `drcrypt` module.
 This class will be our guide in generating random numbers and strings:

    .. code-block:: python

-      from drcrypt.random import Random
+      from drcrypt import Random

 2. **Creating an Instance of Random:**